20tsange1/NBA-Grammar/README.md

 }
 ```

-Moving to the probabilistic calculations that the language enables, it first begins with the definition of the probability of success of each move.
-While it is assumed that a default probability is provided, this language enables the analyst to define their own success probabilities, allowing analysts to implement unique and innovative analytical solutions.
+Analysts love their numbers and calculations, exploiting them for an edge in probablistic predictions.
+As such, the language is designed to enable this numerical self expression, allowing analysts to define the probability of success regarding each move and play.
+While it is assumed that a default probability is provided, this language enables analysts to implement unique and innovative analytical solutions, giving them free reign to form their desired mathematical equations.

-In this case, it is possible to express all equations using the symbols (+ for addition, - for Subtraction, * for multiplication, / for division, % for modulus, // for floor division, ** for power).
-This calculation then returns a float value <= 1.0 (To be checked by magical backend) - limited by the maximum probability of success (1.0).
+In this case, it is possible to form any mathematical equation using the symbols `(+ for addition, - for Subtraction, * for multiplication, / for division, % for modulus, // for floor division, ** for power)`, with a lower precedence for addition and subtraction as according to the mathematical order of operations.
+Furthermore, the inclusion of bracketing allows for analysts to define their own precedence of operations, ensuring that all their mathematical explorations can be expressed.
+Additionally, the inclusion of variables, defined by an identifier followed with some form of equals `(=, or +=, -=, /=, *=)`, allows analysts to temporarily store results and be more deliberate in forming equations – along with increasing the readability of their equations.

 ```
 // Overriding Play Calculation